Decorative image

 Advising

-If you like to plan, seeing your major advisor is very important; it can make the difference between fitting in Ancient Greek and Roman Monsters and Introduction to Biblical Literature before you graduate.
+If you like to plan, seeing your major advisor is very important; it can make the difference between fitting in Ancient Greek and Roman Monsters and Sex and Violence in the Ancient Near East before you graduate.
 Many students also try to complete more than one major or certificate, and discussing how you might be able to reach this goal is another primary role of your major advisor.
 Advisors can speak to you about course content, which courses fit best with your interest areas, and what kinds of courses might work best with your learning style.
 Any and all of these discussions can occur during your advising appointment.

 In addition to discussing the major, advisors know a lot about: